Children of Incarcerated Parents

 Expansion of nurse family partnerships: a one-stop prevention program for low-income, first-time parents and their children.

-Access early childhood learning: a broad range of education programs ne environments for young children of incarcerated parents.
+Access early childhood learning: a broad range of education programs and environments for young children of incarcerated parents.

 Promotion of personal mentoring: relationships that build character, provide stability and offer real life guidance for work and education